Easen/battery-sentinel/README.md

-# Battery Sentinel - Home Assistant Add-on
+# Battery Sentinel - Home Assistant App / Add-on

 Monitor and manage every battery-powered device in your Home Assistant installation.
 Battery Sentinel provides a dedicated management page accessible from the HA sidebar, with per-device tracking, configurable alerts, email notifications, and a daily battery report.